HIST-Critical Graphs and Malkevitch's Conjecture: Appendix

-Because the edges marked ``in" and ``out" lay restrictions on the edges present in the spanning trees we generate in branches of the search tree, we can apply similar pruning rules as described in the algorithm of Section~\ref{sec:algo}.
-For example when a vertex $v$ has two incident edges marked ``in" and all other incident edges marked ``out", then we can already backtrack, since all trees which will be generated in this branch of the search space will have $v$ as a degree $2$ vertex.
+Because the edges marked ``in'' and ``out'' lay restrictions on the edges present in the spanning trees we generate in branches of the search tree, we can apply similar pruning rules as described in the algorithm of Section~\ref{sec:algo}.
+For example when a vertex $v$ has two incident edges marked ``in'' and all other incident edges marked ``out'', then we can already backtrack, since all trees which will be generated in this branch of the search space will have $v$ as a degree $2$ vertex.

-First of all, since all algorithms are branch and bound algorithms based on algorithms for generating spanning trees, we can remove the pruning criteria specifically for HISTs and see if they correctly count the number of spanning trees of graphs.
+First of all, since all algorithms are backtracking algorithms based on algorithms for generating spanning trees, we can remove the pruning criteria specifically for HISTs and see if they correctly count the number of spanning trees of graphs.
 We verified this for all algorithms for a large sample of graphs, whose number of spanning trees can easily be computed using Kirchhoff's Matrix Tree Theorem.

 We used Implementations~B and C to verify the counts of Table~\ref{tab:2-conn_HIST-critical} obtained by Implementation~A. Since Implementations~B and C are a bit slower than Implementation~A, we were not able to double-check all counts, but we verified the following.